tamari92/kf2-tournament/rules.md

 # Section 11: Unsportsmanlike Conduct
-Each participant is expected conduct themselves respectfully toward others at all times.
+Each participant is expected to conduct themselves respectfully toward others at all times.
 Abusive, harassing, disrespectful, or otherwise unsportsmanlike conduct will not be tolerated -- neither during a tournament match, nor in any other context.

 ### 11.1 - Penalties
 The minimum penalty for unsportsmanlike conduct is a match loss by forfeit.
 There is no maximum penalty, which may include team expulsion from the tournament, forfeiture of already played matches, and forfeiture of team eligibility for any prizes.

 #### 11.1.1 - Guilt by Association
 An entire team may be held responsible for the unsportsmanlike conduct of any team member.
-Should problems arise within a team, the members of that team are expected to present the issue to the tournament staff so that further action can be taken.
+Should problems arise within a team, the members of that team are expected to present the issue to the Tournament Staff so that further action can be taken.

 **In scenarios involving unsportsmanlike conduct, inaction or lack of cooperation from the team may be seen as a suggestion of possible complicity.**